teretzdev/FilmAgent/FilmAgent/Research.md

 - Store logs in a dedicated directory (e.g., `Logs/`) for troubleshooting.

 ### Future Enhancements
-- Explore integration with Unity for VR experiences in Phase Two.
 - Investigate AI models for generating consistent visual styles across sequences.

 ---